Sebbmeister/Kozmoz/README.md

 ## Explanation of files & directories
 * README.md - this document.
+* graphics.zip - image files for those graphics that cover the entire screen.
+These image files were converted to bitmaps for use in the code using an [online converter](http://www.majer.ch/lcd/adf_bitmap.php).
 * logo.png - snazzy game logo.

 ## Components used